 We went around sunset and stayed through nightfall when all the pool lights came on (low lighting – no tripod = no photos, sorry!).

 The big draw here is the high mineral content (apparently the highest mineral content of any hot spring in the world?), and purported healing properties of such.
 Here the springs runneth over, into neatly sequestered sections.
-These are filled with flowing spring water, and are in a constant state of replenishment.
+These are filled with flowing spring water in a constant state of replenishment.
 Hygiene-wise, we find this preferable to soaking in chlorinated, stagnating, diaper water – the usual choice for unnaturally filled pools.

 The same can be said of the smaller hot tub pool, which has a constant hot tubbin’ temperature that’ll have your cheeks flushed and your pores wide open.
 Then there’s an Olympic-sized swimming pool, comfortably lukewarm throughout – remarkable, considering no one expects a pool that large to be full of flowing spring water.

 As for the water slide, it’s what you’d expect.
 To us, it was really extra, as it was wholly unexpected.
 It was fun but got tiresome after a few uses.
 The lines weren’t too long, but when compared to the time spent sliding, it’s hard to argue spending your time here over lounging in the earthen-sprung waters of relaxation.

 Scientifically proven or not, we did feel great afterward.
 Time well spent in the company of new friends – well worth the excursion.

 Homestead Crater, Midway, UT